ahirsharan/BDRW/ReadMe.md

 ## Objective
-### Train LeNet5 on Bengali Digits Datasets with SGD/Adam Optimizer:
+### Train LeNet5 on Bengali Digits Datasets with SGD/Adam Optimizer for classification:
   * Analysis of loss and accuracy graphs.
   * Observing model space.
 #### Framework: PyTorch